s-bear/camera-spectral-calibration/README.md

 ## Getting started:

+Run these commands in your operating system's terminal.
+On Windows, use Microsoft's Windows Terminal (https://www.microsoft.com/store/productId/9N0DX20HK701).

-Install the execution environment using conda or mamba. mamba is recommended as it's much faster!
+First, install the execution environment using `conda` or `mamba`.
+`mamba` is recommended as it's much faster!

-If you already have conda, run:
+If you already have `conda`, run:

 ```
 conda install mamba